mmonj/class-notes/docs/CSCI 370 - Software Engineering/documents/lecture-11.md

-# CSCI 370 - Lecture 11 Review Sheet - Software Requirements, Design Principles, Development Models, UML Diagrams, and Design Patterns
+# CSCI 370 - Lecture 11: Software Requirements, Design Principles, Development Models, UML Diagrams, and Design Patterns

 This lecture primarily focused on reviewing a midterm exam and elaborating on important concepts in software engineering.
 Below is a detailed breakdown of the key points discussed, with elaborations where necessary.